Service Mode Rules and Recommendations for Observation Blocks

 - Specify the weakest possible Constraint Set values.
 OBs that can be executed under a broad range of conditions are easier to schedule, especially if they belong to priority groups B or C. In particular, if photometry is needed of a field, it is normally sufficient to obtain a short integration under photometric conditions (transparency = PHO) and carry out the rest of the integration with OBs having a transparency = CLR constraint.

 Additional Service Mode Requirements for VISIR

-VISIR is offered in the following two basic instrument modes:
+In service-mode, VISIR is offered in the following two basic instrument modes:

 |SPEC||long-slit and cross-dispersed spectroscopy|

-Refer to the VISIR instrument page which configurations, filters, scales, slits and central wavelengths are offered in detail.
+Please refer to the VISIR instrument page which configurations, filters, scales, slits and central wavelengths are offered in detail.